 I'm (25) in my second year of medical school and I'm just not happy with where things are going.
 There was always something about business that attracted me and I'm particularly interested in investment banking or private equity.
 But I have no experience whatsoever and I have no idea where to start, but like most, I want to work for a bulge bracket bank.
 I'd really appreciate some honest advice how I can get there!

+I'm an undergrad at LSE - studying Stats with Finance - and will graduate in Summer 2013.
+I am very confused about what to do with my life.
+My CV is highly finance/mathematics focused, but I have really lost interest in the financial markets during my time at LSE.
 I originally wanted to be an Actuary - so enrolled in BSc Actuarial Science.
 I then realised (after studying the actuarial modules) that its incredible boring/too mathematical for my liking and also networked with Actuaries - realised it wasn't for me at all.

+I graduated this may and am working at a hedgefund.
+During recruiting I felt my temperament was suited for finance but I find the work to be unfulfilling and I would like to be in a position where i can develop business vision/intuition.
+I think consulting is a better fit for me and ultimately better for my career development.
 I will apply as an entry level, not experienced hire position, but since I'm no longer on campus I have to apply online at the company websites.
 Im wondering whether those resumes are actually read by anyone?
 And whether the fact I'm out of school make me ineligible for entry level/non experienced positions? if not then is emailing alumni the only ways to get ur resume considered.